-Shirts: Students may wear white t-shirts under their polo's if necessary for extra warmth.
+Shirts: Students may wear white t-shirts under their polos if necessary for extra warmth.
 Please note that t-shirts must be a solid white and there should be no writing that shows through the polo.
 Shirts must be tucked in at all times.
-All polo shirts must be purchased at Land's End.
-Shirts from any other company will be considered a non-uniform item.
-If a student must be reminded to tuck in their shirt, they will be sent to the office for discipline.
+All polo shirts must be purchased at Uniform House or School Uniforms by Tommy Hilfiger.
+Shirts from companies other than those listed will be considered non-uniform items.

-Pants: Please note that both boys and girls pants (PK-8) may be purchased at any supplier as long as they are the navy twill dress pant with pleats and no cuffs or patch pockets.
+Pants: Please note that both boys' and girls' pants (K-8) may be purchased at any supplier as long as they are the navy long twill pant flat front or single pleat, straight or boot cut.
 See specific uniform list for details.

-Garment sizing and length: Sizing of garments needs to be within reason for your child's frame.
+Garment sizing and length: Sizing of garments needs to be within reason for the child's frame.
 "Growing room" is understandable, but oversized shirts, jackets or pants are not permissible.
 The lengths of jumpers and skirts are to be hemmed at the top of the patella (knee bone) or below.
-Boy's shorts and girl's shorts and skorts are to measure no more than 2" above the top of the patella (knee bone) or longer.
-Shorts must be purchased from either the Spokane Uniform House or Land's End.
+Boys' shorts and girls' shorts and skorts are to measure no more than 2" above the top of the patella (knee bone) or longer.
+Shorts must be purchased from the supplier listed.